 Located across Winthrop Harbor, Zion, and Benton Township, Illinois Beach State Park is owned and operated by the Illinois Department of Natural Resources.

-Indiana Dunes National Lakeshore is owned and operated by the National Park Service.
+Indiana Dunes National Park is owned and operated by the National Park Service.
 Entrance and permit fees apply.

 Just under an hour and a half from the Chicago Loop lies Glacial Park, encompassing 3,400 acres of restored open space including prairie, wetlands, oak savanna, and delta kames.
 Over 400 of these acres are dedicated nature preserve and home to 40 state-endangered and threatened plant and animal species.
 Additionally, Glacial Park is ranked as one of the top five locations in the region to view migratory birds.